SMALL BUSINESS RELIEF TRACKER

 We want you to know how to find grants for small businesses.
 This is why She Boss Talk is committed to helping entrepreneurs and business owners who are grappling with the impacts of the Coronavirus pandemic and the inequities in funding and resources for minorities and women businesses.
 It is our goal to provide information that will give you a financial lifeline to rise and thrive!

 STAY IN THE KNOW!

-To ensure you stay in the know of all the fabulous things we're doing and how you can get involved, check your spam folder and add us to your contact list.
+To ensure you stay in the know about all the fabulous ways to find grants for women-owned businesses, what we are doing to support you, and how you can get involved, check your spam folder and add us to your contact list.